hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 <a rel="nofollow" target="_blank"  href="https://www.amazon.com/gp/product/B003F6GL1I/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003F6GL1I&linkCode=as2&tag=hikeve-20&linkId=9feb6b6c1667ccf0b2659e6f6521ad4e"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B003F6GL1I&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B003F6GL1I" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 The Alaska is a classic Hanwag hiking boot that is very popular in the summer version.

-We actually made this winter version last year and it became really popular.

-It has an extra G-loft insulation in it, (Hanwags own insulation) which dries fast.
+The Hanwag Alaska has an extra G-loft insulation in it, (Hanwags own insulation) which dries fast.

-We have an ice grip sole obviously, like almost all of our winter models.

-The ice grip sole provides a superior grip on ice, or slippery grounds in the winter.
+The boots come with an ice grip sole which provides a superior grip on ice, or slippery grounds in the winter.

-The model is additionally insulated here within the sole and is an ideal boot for, as you can see, that it's suitable for snowshoes and snowshoeing.
+The model is additionally insulated within the sole and is  also suitable for snowshoeing.

 <a href="http://amzn.to/2t53p3s" rel="nofollow"><button type="button" class="btn btn-danger">See the Hanwag Alaska</button></a>